 The Prout School stands on an estate previously known in South County as "Shepherd’s Run”.
 In 1959, the 212-acre estate was sold to the Sisters of the Cross and Passion from Manchester, England.
 The Sisters placed a great value on education, building a secondary school in every country where they established a province.
 The Sisters realized their goal of establishing an American school when Prout Memorial High School for Girls opened its doors on September 8, 1966.
 The school was named after the foundress of the Passionist Sisters, Mother Mary Joseph Prout.

 Prout Memorial High School was constructed in the form of a cross not by accident, but by design.
 A bell tower courtyard is the central point of the school.
 General and private offices, the library/media center and two commons areas surround the courtyard, North and south wings of the building house classrooms, as well as a garden each.
 Eastward is situated the 720-seat John J. Neidl Performing Arts Center.
 To the west is McVinney Gym.
-Most Reverend Russell J. McVinney, Bishop of Providence championed the construction of Prout from the beginning, providing funding for the construction of the gymnasium, which is aptly named after the former Bishop of Providence.

 In 1981, Prout became a diocesan high school.
 However, the founding Sisters remained as administrators and teachers.
 In September of 1986, responding to the need for a Catholic, coeducational high school in southern Rhode Island, Prout opened its doors to young men.